Hsieh Tung-min

-Hsieh Tung-min (謝東閔 (Siā Tong-bín, Hsieh4 Tung1-min3, Xiè Dōngmǐn); 25 January 1908 – 9 April 2001) was the ninth Governor of Taiwan Province (1972–1978), the sixth and first local Taiwanese Vice President of the Republic of China (1978–1984) under president Chiang Ching-kuo.
+Hsieh Tung-min (謝東閔 (Siā Tong-bín, Hsieh4 Tung1-min3, Xiè Dōngmǐn); 25 January 1908 – 9 April 2001) was a Taiwanese politician who served as the ninth governor of Taiwan Province (1972–1978), the fourth and first local Taiwanese vice president of the Republic of China (1978–1984) under President Chiang Ching-kuo.

 Family and early life

 Hsieh was born to an ordinary farming family in Taichū Prefecture, Japanese Taiwan.
-He was educated at Taichung County Taichung Middle School, graduating in 1922.
+He was educated at Taichung County Taichung Middle School until 1925.
 He went to Shanghai for tertiary education and later graduated from Sun Yat-sen University in Guangzhou.
 Afterwards, he became a columnist in Hong Kong and Guangzhou.

 Road into politics

 Hsieh joined the Kuomintang in 1930.

 In 1942, Hsieh was invited to plan the Taiwan office of Kuomintang.
 From 1943 to 1945, he worked for anti-Japan activities in Guangdong.

 In 1945, after 20 and half years in the mainland, he went back to Taiwan as a KMT official.
-He became the first magistrate of Kaohsiung County in 1948, later Vice-director of Education of Taiwan Province, chancellor of National Taiwan Normal University, Secretary of Taiwan Province and Chief Councillor of Taiwan Provincial Council.
+He became the first magistrate of Kaohsiung County in 1948, later vice-director of Education of Taiwan Province, chancellor of National Taiwan Normal University, Secretary of Taiwan Province and Chief Councillor of Taiwan Provincial Council.